Skip to main content

 Rosina Bierbaum

-Professor, Professor of Natural Resources and Environmental Policy, SEAS; Professor of Public Health, Professor of Climate, Space Science and Engineering, University of Michigan
+Dean Emerita and Professor of Natural Resources and Environmental Policy, SEAS; Professor of Public Health and Professor of Climate, Space Science and Engineering, University of Michigan

 Environmental Policy and Planning